MikeHopley/ftl-ships-strategy/index.md

 Note that you can’t use the sensors trick in a nebula!
 This is another reason to avoid them.

 If your weapons *do* get hit, you are unlikely to win the fight.
 Running away is more important than repairing weapons, so prioritise repairs to piloting, engines, and cloaking.
 Stealth B can run surprisingly fast because cloaking buys time.
 Its effective minimum escape time is 28.3 seconds (realistically 30 or longer).
-Jump to a known safe beacon if possible, which often means jumping backwards.
+Jump to a known safe beacon if possible.

 Later on, with fully-trained weapons crew, you do not need to delay firing the Glaive against enemies with cloaking: it can hit them exactly as they enter cloak.
 Practise your weapons or hacking timing against non-cloaking enemies.
 Similarly, a pre-ignited Glaive can fire immediately against cloaking enemies (notably shieldless auto-scouts).